joelparkerhenderson/strategic-balanced-scorecard/README.md

 The Strategic Balanced Scorecard is direct approach to business planning, including goals, objectives and key results (OKRs), key success factors (KSFs), and key performance indicators (KPIs).

-This scorecard is much like on third-generation balanced scorecore.
-We have with some changes that help our teams with our kinds of projects.
+This scorecard is much like a third-generation balanced scorecard.
+We use some changes that help our teams with our kinds of projects.
 Adjust as you like for your own goals.

 ## How to create a Strategic Balanced Scorecard